JetBrains/teamcity-docker-minimal-agent/README.md

 ## TeamCity Minimal Agent Image Dockerfile

-This project contains the Dockerfile and all necessary scripts to build the Docker image and run a TeamCity Build Agent inside the container.
+This project contains the Dockerfiles and all necessary scripts to build the Linux and Windows Docker images and run a TeamCity Build Agent inside the container.

 You can pull the ready-to-use image from the Docker Hub repository